Libraries

 -DCP2K_USE_LIBVDWXC=ONif support is activated in SIRIUS.Pass

--DCP2K_USE_SIRIUS_DFTD4=ONwhen sirius is compiled with dftd3 and dftd4 support.Pass
+-DCP2K_USE_SIRIUS_DFTD4=ONwhen sirius is compiled with dftd4 support.Pass

 -DCP2K_USE_SIRIUS_NLCG=ONwhen sirius is compiled with nlcg support.Pass